-Applying for an Unnamed Labour Market Impact Assessment
+Applying for an unnamed Labour Market Impact Assessment

 Under the Temporary Foreign Worker Program, employers can apply for a Labour Market Impact Assessment (LMIA) before a temporary foreign worker (TFW) has been identified.
-LMIA applications that do not contain the names of the TFWs will be assessed by Employment and Social Development Canada (ESDC)/Service Canada and employers who meet the requirements will receive a positive “Unnamed LMIA”, valid for 18 months.
+LMIA applications that do not contain the names of the TFWs will be assessed by Employment and Social Development Canada (ESDC)/Service Canada and employers who meet the requirements will receive a positive “Unnamed LMIA”, valid for 12 months.

 Exceptions

-This unnamed LMIA option does not apply to all Program streams and is not offered in all provinces/territories.
+This unnamed LMIA option does not apply to all program streams and is not offered in all provinces/territories.

 All provinces and territories

-• Seasonal Agricultural Worker Program
+• Seasonal Agricultural Worker Program (including in Quebec)

-• Low-wage stream (except for positions in Quebec)
+• Low-wage stream

-• High-wage stream (except for positions in Quebec)
+• High-wage stream

-Quebec
+Positions in Quebec

 How to apply